openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 #### 3.10.4 File Naming

 Python filenames must have a `.py` extension and must not contain dashes (`-`).
-This allows them to be imported and unittested.
+This allows them to be imported and unit tested.

 <a id="s3.11-main"></a>
 <a id="311-main"></a>